rust-lang/reference/src/expressions/if-expr.md

 > | _IfLetExpression_ ) )<sup>\?</sup>

-An `if let` expression is semantically similar to an `if` expression but in place of a condition expression it expects the keyword `let` followed by a pattern, an `=` and a [scrutinee] expression.
+An `if let` expression is semantically similar to an `if` expression but in place of a condition operand it expects the keyword `let` followed by a pattern, an `=` and a [scrutinee] operand.
 If the value of the scrutinee matches the pattern, the corresponding block will execute.
 Otherwise, flow proceeds to the following `else` block if it exists.
 Like `if` expressions, `if let` expressions have a value determined by the block that is evaluated.